-The goal of this internship is to further our understanding of the response of diverse planetary surfaces to dynamic penetration testing.
+The goal of this thesis is to further our understanding of the response of diverse planetary surfaces to penetration testing.
+The thesis will involve terrestrial and low-gravity experiments using a new facility that is currently under construction at ISAE-SUPAERO, and will also make use of Discrete Element Method (DEM) simulations (e.g., Sunday et al., 2020, 2021).
 The results are directly relevant to the upcoming ESA Hera and JAXA MMX space missions.